-At Mount Sinai Heart, we use a variety of approaches to treating heart rhythm disorders, depending on the patient’s individual medical condition.
+At Mount Sinai Fuster Heart Hospital, we use a variety of approaches to treating heart rhythm disorders, depending on the patient’s individual medical condition.
 We use medications, medical devices, and surgical procedures to treat arrhythmias.

 Before proceeding with surgical interventions, we often start treating heart rhythm disorders with medication.
-At Mount Sinai Heart, we use several types of medications including blood-thinners and anti-arrhythmia medications.
+At Mount Sinai Fuster Heart Hospital, we use several types of medications including blood-thinners and anti-arrhythmia medications.

 Blood-thinners are particularly helpful in the treatment of atrial fibrillation (AFib).
 AFib can cause blood to stagnate, forming a clot that could travel to the brain and cause a stroke.
 Some people who have this condition but have a low risk of stroke, do not need a blood thinner.
 If you are at high risk, though, we sometimes prescribe a blood thinning medication.
 There are several medical options available (including warfarin/Coumadin, or one of the new medications: dabigatran/Pradaxa, rivaroxaban/Xarelto, apixaban/Eliquis, and edoxaban/Savaysa).